Vibestrate

 CLI overview

-The shape of the vibe command, how subcommands group, and the conventions every command follows.
+The shape of the vibe command, how its subcommands group, and the conventions every command follows.

-The vibe command is the primary surface for working with Vibestrate from a terminal.
-Run vibe --help to see the live list; the CLI reference page is generated from the same command tree.
+The vibe command is how you work with Vibestrate from a terminal.
+Run vibe --help to see the live list of commands.
+The CLI reference page is generated from the same command tree, so it never drifts from what your install actually has.

 Shape